What Was the Bank Bailout Bill?

 - A requirement that the president propose legislation to recoup losses from the financial industry if any still existed after five years.
 (Sources: "Bailout Bill Summary," Senate Banking Committee.
 "Rescue Bill Released," CNNMoney, September 28, 2008.)

-Why Was the Bailout Bill Necessary?
+Why the Bailout Bill Was Necessary

 The U.S. government bought these bad mortgages because banks were afraid to lend to each other.
 This fear caused LIBOR rates to be much higher than the fed funds rate.
 It also sent stock prices plummeting.
 Financial firms were unable to sell their debt.
 Without the ability to raise capital, these firms were in danger of going bankrupt.
 That's what happened to Lehman Brothers.
 It would have happened to AIG and Bear Stearns without federal intervention.

-The taxpayer was never out the entire $700 billion.
+The taxpayer was never lent out the entire $700 billion.
 First, Congress only authorized $350 billion to be lent out in 2008.
 The other half was saved for the new president when he took office in 2009.
 Obama never used the TARP funds for more bank bailouts.
 Instead, he launched the $787 billion Economic Stimulus Package.

 Second, the government bought bank stocks when the prices were depressed.
 It sold them later, when prices were higher.
 By 2012, banks had repaid $292 billion of TARP funds.
 That left only $120 billion still outstanding.
 These funds were used for the HARP program to help homeowners facing foreclosure.